-Before any construction activities involving existing structures or other "development" begins within any areas of special flood hazard established in Section 5-1, a Flood Hazard Development Permit shall be obtained from the Code Enforcement Officer.
+Before any construction or other development (as defined in Section 13), including the placement of manufactured homes, activities involving existing structures or other "development" begins within any areas of special flood hazard established in Section 5-1, a Flood Hazard Development Permit shall be obtained from the Code Enforcement Officer.
 This permit shall be in addition to any other building permits which may be required pursuant to the codes and ordinances of the Town of Gorham, Maine.